shopware/docs/guides/plugins/plugins/storefront/add-custom-page.md

 Go ahead and create a new file called `ExamplePageLoader.php`.
 It's a new service, which doesn't have to extend from any other class.
 You might want to implement a `ExamplePageLoaderInterface` interface, which is not explained in this guide.
 You can do that in order to have a decoratable page loader class.

-The page loader is responsible for creating your page class instance \(`ExamplePage`, will be created in the next section\), filling it with data, e.g. from repositories, and firing a `PageLoaded` event, so others can react to your page being loaded.
+The page loader is responsible for creating your page class instance \(`ExamplePage`, will be created in the next section\), filling it with data, e.g. from store api, and firing a `PageLoaded` event, so others can react to your page being loaded.
+Do not use a repository directly in a page loader.
+Always get the data for your pages from a store api route instead.

 Let's have a look at a full example `ExamplePageLoader`: